mansura-habiba/mansura-habiba.github.io/blog/posts/2026-09-22-the-prompt-is-not-the-system.md

 ---
-title: The Prompt Is Not the System
+title: From Intent to Evidence via a Shared Harness
-subtitle: Repository, skill, and a check the generator does not grade itself.
+subtitle: A personal agentic environment Cursor and Codex can both read — skills, verification, and a file the next run can open.
 date: 2026-09-22
 categories: [agentic-ai, engineering, skills, verification]
 ---

-# The Prompt Is Not the System
+# From Intent to Evidence via a Shared Harness

 <TldrCard title="TL;DR" read-time="~8 min">

 A 2026 agent system is a harness: a repository the agent can read, a procedure small enough to trigger, and a check that can fail the run.
-Cursor and Codex should sit on that tree.
+Cursor and Codex should sit on the same tree.
 The prompt is an input.

 </TldrCard>